Fivell/policies/source/sections/08-auditing_policy.md

 - Improper alteration or destruction of ePHI;
 - Out of date software and/or software known to have vulnerabilities.

-This policy applies to all Datica Add-on systems that store, transmit, or process ePHI.
+This policy applies to all Versionista Add-on systems that store, transmit, or process ePHI.

 ## 8.1 Applicable Standards